 When a minor has inherited property, he or she can't legally handle the estate on their own.
 A Guardian of a Minor or Conservator of a Minor is an individual appointed by the court to care for a minor, also known as a ward.

-If the minor's parents are no longer living, an individual may petition the Court to be appointed a guardian, or the Court itself may nominate a person to serve as a guardian.
+If the minor's parents are no longer living, an individual may petition the Court to be appointed as guardian or the Court itself may nominate a person to serve as a guardian.

 Depending on the state the minor lives in, a minor is considered to be an adult when he or she turns 18 or 21.
 They will then be legally able to handle their own assets and will no longer need a conservator, unless they are not able to care for themselves.
 In this case, the responsibilities of a conservator and guardian remain until the ward becomes competent or passes away.
 A ward may also be emancipated in some states if they enlist in the military or get married before becoming legal age.